GCSE results day 2019: Live updates from East Suffolk

 Stradbroke High School

-“A stunning 26% of our students attained at least one grade of 8 or above, equivalent to an A*.
+Meanwhile 35% of their students attained at least one grade of 8 or above.

-“I am thrilled that the efforts of all our students, the dedication of staff and the support of families has paid off in this way, enabling the students to pursue their future ambitions.
-We wish them all the very best as they move on very successfully from Stradbroke High School.”
+"I am thrilled that the efforts of all our students, the dedication of staff and the support of families has paid dividends, enabling the students to pursue their future ambitions.
+We wish them all the very best as they move on very successfully from Stradbroke High School."